Guides

 1. Cresta

-Cresta's architecture uses task-specific models built for contact center work.
+Cresta's architecture uses task-specific models trained on each customer's own conversation data rather than generic inputs.
 The platform shares data, models, integrations, analytics, and governance across its three pillars, helping organizations avoid fragmented feedback loops when expanding from analysis into augmentation and automation.
+Because guidance, quality management, and coaching run off the same conversation record, insight from analyzing every conversation flows directly into what agents see in the moment and into how AI agents are built and optimized.

 What's new: Knowledge Agent